 Question 3: Create a new SOLIDWORKS Intermediate part.
 Multiple-choice single answer format.
 Read the question.
+Understand the question.
+Build the part.
 Select an answer.
 Click Next Question.
 Your answer should be within 1% of the multiple-choice answer before you move on to the fourth question.
 Part origin: Arbitrary.
 All holes through all unless shown otherwise.
 Decimal place: 2.

 Question 4: Modify the SOLIDWORKS Intermediate part.
 Single answer format.
 Read the question.
 Input the answer.
 Click Next Question.
+Note: Review the Basic and Intermediate chapter in this book for additional details and exam exercises examples.

 Question 5: Create a SOLIDWORKS assembly.
 Multiple-choice single answer format.
 Read the question.
-Download the zip file.
+Understand the question.
+Download the zip folder.
+Un-zip the components.

+Identify the first component.
+Fix the first component to the assembly.
 Create an assembly per the instructions.
 Save the assembly for question 6.
 Select an answer.
 Click Next Question.
 Your answer should be within 1% of the multiple-choice answer before you move on to the final question.
+Note: Review the assembly chapter in this book for additional details and exam exercises.